 Liver cancer is one of the leading causes of all cancer related deaths.
 In fact, the secondary hepatic malignancies (liver metastases) are more common than the primary ones.
 Almost all solid malignancies can metastasize to liver (1).
 Accurate diagnosis of liver metastases is essential for appropriate management of these patients.
-Multiple imaging modalities, ultrasound, computed tomography (CT), positron emission tomography and MRI are available for the evaluation of patients with suspected or known liver metastases (2).
-There is growing interest in the applications of diffusion-weightedimaging (DWI) in oncologic area.
+Multiple imaging modalities, including ultrasound, computed tomography (CT), positron emission tomography and MRI are available for the evaluation of patients with suspected or known liver metastases (2).

+There is growing interest in the diffusion-weighted-imaging applications of (DWI) in oncologic area.
 DWI has important advantages because it does not require contrast medium, a very quick technique and it provides qualitative and quantitative information that can be helpful for tumor assessment (3).
 DWI is an imaging technique which provides tissue contrast by the measurement of diffusion properties of water molecules within tissues.
 Diffusion is expressed in an apparent diffusion coefficient (ADC), which reflects the diffusion properties unique to each type of tissue (4).

-Both low and high b-value DWI are effective in suppressing vascular structures that may mimic or obscure liver lesions, but low b-value DWI provides a higher signal to noise ratio, is less prone to cardiac motion-induced signal loss and suffers less from eddy current-induced distortions.
-A previous study had already shown that low bvalue DWI was more sensitive than high b-value DWI in detecting malignant liver lesions (5).
+Both low and high b-value DWI are effective in suppressing vascular structures that may mimic or obscure liver lesions, but low bvalue DWI provides a higher signal-to-noise ratio, is less prone to cardiac motion-induced signal loss and suffers less from eddy currentinduced distortions.
+Previous studies have already shown that low b-value DWI is more sensitive than high b-value DWI in detecting malignant liver lesions (5).
 Tumors are frequently more cellular than the tissue from which they originate and thus appear to be of relatively high signal intensity (restricted diffusion) at DWI (6).
 DWI is being applied for the detection of liver metastases.
-In the liver, low bvalue images (e.g., $b = 50-150 \text{ s/mm}^2$) that suppress the high-signal flow from the hepatic vessels, resulting in black blood images, have been found to be useful for lesion detection.
+In the liver, low b-value images (e.g., b = 50-150 s/mm2) that suppress the high-signal flow from the hepatic vessels, resulting in black blood images, have been found to be useful for lesion detection.
 Metastases appeared as high-signal-intensity foci at DWI.
-Some of the challenges encountered in DWI of the liver are cardiac motion and susceptibility artifacts that can obscure or diminish visualization of the left lobe .The susceptibility effects may result from air in the adjacent stomach or colon.
-Artifacts resulting from cardiac motion can be reduced by triggered acquisition by ECG or a peripheral pulse unit. thus improving image quality and signal-to-noise ratio in the left lobe of the liver .Images may also be acquired with the aid of respiratory triggering minimize inadvertent breathing motion.
-However, these techniques increase the image which can acquisition time. examination more susceptible to bulk motion (6).
+Some of the challenges encountered in DWI of the liver are cardiac motion and susceptibility artifacts that can obscure or diminish visualization of the left lobe.

+The susceptibility effects may result from air in the adjacent stomach or colon.
+Artifacts resulting from cardiac motion can be reduced by triggered acquisition by ECG or a peripheral pulse unit, thus improving image quality and signal-to-noise ratio in the left lobe of the liver.
+Images may also be acquired with the aid of respiratory triggering to minimize inadvertent breathing motion.
+However, these techniques increase the image acquisition time, which can render the examination more susceptible to bulk motion (6).
 This study aimed to evaluate the role of DWI in diagnosis of liver metastasis.